 Why Get ‘Bumped Out’

-As your imagination suggests, a bumped out addition is a limited expansion added to an existing room.
-It is expanded beyond walls and without additional foundation work.
+As your imagination suggests, a bumped-out addition is a limited expansion added to an existing room.
 It usually extends somewhere between 2 to 5 feet from the current wall.
 That doesn’t sound like much.
-However when it comes to a room addition, a little goes a long way.
+However, when it comes to a room addition, a little goes a long way.
 Could your master bathroom benefit from an extra 40 square feet?
 That’s bumping an 8-foot wall out just 5 feet.
 These seemingly simple projects reflect truly big impacts from a relatively small space.
+Consider these benefits:

-- Don’t require rerouting HVAC, electrics or plumbing (in most cases).
+Does not require rerouting HVAC, electrical or plumbing (in most cases).

-An additional benefit of the micro approach instead of a more traditional room makeover is homeowners seldom have to move out while work is completed.
+An additional benefit of the micro approach, instead of a more traditional room makeover, is that the homeowners seldom must move out while work is being completed.
 While there is still plenty of dust, noise and foot traffic, a small addition takes less time and is less invasive.